otrv4/otrv4/architecture-decisions/009-non-interactive-dake.md

 * Finished

 All of these states except the finished state may receive the second message of a non-interactive DAKE.
-If an implementation of OTRv4 only wishes to use non-interactive conversations, then a state machine is not required.
+If an implementation of OTRv4 only wishes to use non- interactive conversations, then no state machine is required.

 #### The prekey server runs out of prekeys